jdieg0/coronavirus-dresden/README.md

-# Coronavirus Dashboard Dresden
+# Coronavirus Dresden
-Dashboard on pandemic characteristics based on data published by the city of Dresden.
+This script collects official infection statistics published by the city of Dresden and saves them to [InfluxDB](https://www.influxdata.com/products/influxdb-overview/).
+From there the data can be processed and visualised using SQL and, for instance, [Grafana](https://grafana.com/docs/grafana/latest/datasources/influxdb/).

+Subsequent changes to the published data set can also be detected and routinely logged.

 ## Install